Tor Exit Nodes Located and Mapped

 Use of the Tor Project by activists and Human Rights Defenders can be a valuable tool in avoiding surveillance.
 However, you should always have a good understanding of the risks and keep your traffic encrypted end to end, as any of these exit nodes could be watching your traffic flows.

 At the most basic level, unless you are using encrypted protocols (HTTPS / SSH / TLS), the Tor traffic could be monitored.
 Here are two simple examples:

 - Using a forum that does not use HTTPS your login, password, session cookie and posts could all be captured.

 - If you send an email using SMTP (no TLS) then the email could be intercepted.

 To gain an understanding of the technology the Tor Project website is the best place to start.

-Tor Exit Nodes Geo-Located on a Google Map
+Tor Exit Nodes Geo-Located and Mapped

 From the map it is clear to see the high concentration of Tor exit nodes within Europe, once you start to zoom in and see the European nodes it is clear there is quite a spread of locations where the Tor nodes are operating.

 The Internet service providers and countries from the chart are the top 20 with the highest concentrations of Tor exit nodes.